rar0n/rarons-TTS-Reader/README.md

     (For simplicity later, save a KoboldCpp config.
 Reload on next use).

-5. launch (KoboldCpp)
+5. Launch (KoboldCpp)
-6. Run TTS Reader by starting `python3 main.py` from its folder:
+6. Run TTS Reader by starting `python3 main.py` from its folder, in Terminal:
     Activate the venv first:
     ```bash
     source venv/bin/activate